-Armed Forces Hospital, Porto, Portugal; Centre for Health Technologies and Services Research, Faculty of Medicine of University of Porto, Porto, Porto, Portugal; Department of Cardiology, Oslo University Hospital Rikshospitalet, Oslo, Norway; Division of Physiology and Pathophysiology, Otto Loewi Research Center for Vascular Biology, Immunology and Inflammation, Medical University of Graz, Graz, Austria; Vetsuisse Faculty, University of Zurich, Zurich, Switzerland; Dipartimento Scienze Biomediche per la Salute, Universita' Degli Studi di Milan, Milan, Italy; Cardiologia Universitaria, IRCCS Policlinico San Donato, Milan, Italy; University Hospital of Bologna, Bologna, Italy; Department of Cardiology, Scientific Institution of Cardiology and Internal Diseases, Almaty, Kazakhstan; Department of Cardiology, Kapshagai City Hospital, Almaty, Kazakhstan; St. George's Hospital NHS Trust University of London, London, UK; Division of Cardiology, Department of Medicine, Karolinska Institutet, Stockholm, Sweden; Faculty of Medicine and Heart Failure Center, University of Belgrade, Belgrade University Medical Center, Belgrade, Serbia; and Institute of Molecular and Translational Therapeutic Strategies (IMTTS), Hannover Medical School and Fraunhofer Institute for Toxicology and Experimental Research, Hannover, Germany
+Armed Forces Hospital, Porto, Portugal; Centre for Health Technologies and Services Research, Faculty of Medicine of University of Porto, Porto, Portugal; Department of Cardiology, Oslo University Hospital Rikshospitalet, Oslo, Norway; Division of Physiology and Pathophysiology, Otto Loewi Research Center for Vascular Biology, Immunology and Inflammation, Medical University of Graz, Graz, Austria; Vetsuisse Faculty, University of Zurich, Zurich, Switzerland; Dipartimento Scienze Biomediche per la Salute, Universita' Degli Studi di Milan, Milan, Italy; Cardiologia Universitaria, IRCCS Policlinico San Donato, Milan, Italy; University Hospital of Bologna, Bologna, Italy; Department of Cardiology, Scientific Institution of Cardiology and Internal Diseases, Almaty, Kazakhstan; Department of Cardiology, Kapshagai City Hospital, Almaty, Kazakhstan; St. George's Hospital NHS Trust University of London, UK; Division of Cardiology, Department of Medicine, Karolinska Institute, Stockholm, Sweden; Faculty of Medical Center, Belgrade, Serbia; and Institute of Molecular and Translational Therapeutic Strategies (IMTTS), Hannover Medical School and Fraunhofer Institute for Toxicology and Experimental Research, Hannover, Germany

-Received 11 March 2023; revised 20 January 2024; accepted 21 February 2024; online publish-ahead-of-print 19 June 2024
+Received 11 March 2023; revised 20 January 2024; accepted 21 February 2024

 Little is known either about either physical activity patterns, or other lifestyle-related prevention measures in heart transplantation (HTx) recipients.
 The history of HTx started more than 50 years ago but there are still no guidelines or position papers highlighting the features of prevention and rehabilitation after HTx.
 The aims of this scientific statement are (i) to explain the importance of prevention and rehabilitation after HTx, and (ii) to promote the factors (modifiable/non-modifiable) that should be addressed after HTx to improve patients' physical capacity, quality of life and survival.
 All HTx team members have their role to play in the care of these patients and multidisciplinary prevention and rehabilitation programmes designed for transplant recipients.
 HTx recipients are clearly not healthy disease-free subjects yet they also significantly differ from heart failure patients or those who are supported with mechanical circulatory support.
 Therefore, prevention and rehabilitation after HTx both need to be specifically tailored to this patient population and be multidisciplinary in nature.
 Prevention and rehabilitation programmes should be initiated early after HTx and continued during the entire post-transplant journey.
-This clinical consensus
+This clinical consensus statement focuses on the importance and the characteristics of prevention and rehabilitation designed for HTx recipients.